cat-water-models/cat-water-models.github.io/workshops.md

 [Seminar: So models have a social and political life.
 What does this mean for a modeller in practice?](https://www.un-ihe.org/events/seminar-so-models-have-social-and-political-life-what-does-mean-modeller-practice)

-In this interactive hybdrid seminar, we created a space for researchers who use models, aspire to use models, or work with modellers to exchange experiences around the following questions: How do you see your responsibility as modeller for the influence a model can have?
+In this interactive hybrid seminar, we created a space for researchers who use models, aspire to use models, or work with modellers to exchange experiences around the following questions: How do you see your responsibility as modeller for the influence a model can have?
 What were you proud of your modelling practice, what would you avoid in the future?

 ### Netherlands Institute for Advanced Study, Amsterdam